Hasan3301-cyber/ECE-1204_2210057_Assignment/Assignment 03/README.md

 # Assignment No: 03
 # Date of Submission :15-10-2024
-# Title : Find out the error in code with reason and Fix it
+# Title : Skill check on the topics of operator overloading, inheritance, and virtual functions.
 ## 1. Operator Overloading
 ## Problem No : 01
 Overload the >> and << shift operator relative to the coord class so that the following